kovihq/sqltools-athena-driver/README.md

 The AWS Region code where your queries should be run.
 Refer to the [AWS Region Code Table](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

+### S3 Output Location
+The query result bucket location in Amazon S3.
+Required only if output location is not specified in the workgroup.

 ## Usage

 After installing the SQLTools driver for __AWS Athena__, you will be able to create connections to AWS Athena, explore tables and views, and run queries.